| Colombian

 it relates to shamanistic practices involving the sun, procreator

+and father of all living things.
 THE CHILD-At the bottom left of the group, a small

 spiral (Fig. 11e) represents a child, the expected result of matrimony.